thunchanokbow/GitHub-Action-vs-GitLab-CI/sections/01-github-actions.md

 ![0](/images/03.png)

-### Check that this step has been completed before STAR
+### Check that this step has been completed before START
 - Create a repository on GitHub.
 - Upload python script.